Pat-Laub/Pat-Laub.github.io/about.md

 layout: about
 ---

 Hi, I'm Pat Laub.
 I'm a mathematician & software engineer currently finishing a PhD in applied probability theory.
-Other areas I'm interested in are Monte Carlo methods, finance, computational/experimental maths, machine learning, statistics, big data, economics, artificial intelligence, computer science, history, international relations, public health, genetics, books, real world problems.
-I have extensive experience in software roles including work at Google & NICTA, an exceptional academic record, and am a long-serving tutor at UQ.
+Other areas I'm interested in are Monte Carlo methods, finance, computational/experimental maths, machine learning, statistics, big data, economics, artificial intelligence, computer science, history, international relations, public health, genetics, books.
+I have extensive experience in software roles including work at Google & NICTA, and am a long-serving tutor at UQ.
 For more background you can check out my [LinkedIn profile](https://www.linkedin.com/in/plaub).

 Papers: